-Under Steve’s leadership CHS has helped hundreds of organizations achieve better results through effective strategy and practice.
+The founding President and CEO of Community Health Solutions, bringing more than 25 years of professional experience to each client and project.
+Under Steve's leadership, Community Health Solutions has helped hundreds of organizations achieve better results through effective strategy and practice, including quality improvement.
 Individually, Steve has been an advisor to consumer groups, nonprofit organizations, corporations, foundations, and public sector leaders.
 This broad perspective informs his ability to think at the system level as well as the street level, and help people bridge gaps between policy and practice.

-Terry brings more than 25 years of professional experience to CHS projects.
-Terry offers distinctive expertise in the areas of quality improvement, integrated care development; patient centered medical home development, knowledge management, innovation support, collaboration support, and leadership development.
-Terry completed IHI’s Breakthrough Series College, and is a NCQA Patient-Centered Medical Home Certified Content Expert (PCMH CCE).
-She holds a Master of Science Degree from James Madison University.
+As Operations Manager and a Senior Consultant at Community Health Solutions, Terry brings more than 25 years of professional experience to CHS projects.
+Terry offers distinctive expertise in the areas of quality improvement, integrated care development, patient-centered medical home development, knowledge management, innovation support, collaboration support, and leadership development.
+Terry completed IHI's Breakthrough Series College, and is a NCQA Patient-Centered Medical Home Certified Content Expert (PCMH CCE).
+She holds a Masters of Science Degree from James Madison University.